-The School has two items that qualify for reporting as deferred outflows of resources, the deferred outflows related to pensions and the deferred outflows from loss on bond refunding, which are reported in the government-wide statement of net position.
+The School has one item that qualifies for reporting as deferred outflows of resources, the deferred outflows related to pensions, which is reported in the government-wide statement of net position.
 The deferred outflows related to pensions are an aggregate of items related to pensions as calculated in accordance with GASB Codification Section P20: Pension Activities - Reporting for Benefits Provided through Trusts That Meet Specified Criteria.
 The deferred outflows related to pensions will be recognized as either pension expense or a reduction in the net pension liability in future reporting years.
-The deferred outflows from loss on bond refunding results from the difference in the carrying value of refunded bond and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding bond.